yeojz/react-unhook/README.md

 the code style closer to the `hooks` examples.
 You can easily manage your state using a normal class.

-These examples are also available at [http://yeojz.github.io/react-unhook](http://yeojz.github.io/react-unhook)
+Examples are also available at [http://yeojz.github.io/react-unhook](http://yeojz.github.io/react-unhook)

 ### Effects Without Cleanup